AMC Javelin: Racing

-In the intervening period, AMC replaced Kaplan's race program contact with two new men (Chris Schoenlip and John Voelbel from Lever Brothers (soap marketing people)), who had no experience in the automotive field and were ignorant of anything to do with racing.
-They would ultimately prove to be more trouble than they were worth.
-In fact, it was these two new boys who failed to enter the parts into the official AMC parts system and to submit homologation papers.
-The importance of this mistake became clear when Kaplan sent the first car to run at the first race of the 1969 season at Jackson, Michigan.
-Kaplan sent one of the older 1968 cars with a new engine, but, because they were late and had not qualified, the team had to do some consensus-building among the other racers to permit them to enter at all.
-When the SCCA agreed to let them run, they started last, but, within 10 laps, they were chasing Donohue down and the time differential was narrowing rapidly.
-After the race, the SCCA asked to see the engine, but he had sent the cars home already.
+In the intervening period, AMC replaced Kaplan's race program contact with two new men (Chris Schoenlip and John Voelbel from Lever Brothers, who still needed to gain experience in the automotive field and racing.
+The two new employees did not enter the parts into the official AMC parts system and submit homologation papers.
+Kaplan sent the first car to run at the first race of the 1969 season in Jackson, Michigan.
+It was one of the older 1968 cars with a new engine, but because they were late and had not qualified, the team had to do some consensus-building among the other racers to permit them to enter.
+When the SCCA agreed to let them run, they started last, but within ten laps, they were chasing Donohue, and the time differential was narrowing rapidly.
+After the race, the SCCA asked to see the engine, but he had already sent the cars home.
 At Lime Rock, the SCCA wanted to tear down the engines before they could start the race.
-Kaplan bought some time by countering the challenge that they would have to tear down the Camaros and Mustangs too.
+Kaplan bought some time by countering the challenge that they also had to tear down the Camaros and Mustangs.
 That was not going to happen, so they were allowed to run.
-It was clear, however, that the problems with the SCCA were not going away, at least until the parts could be homologated.
+However, problems with the SCCA would continue until the parts could be homologated.
+AMC eventually assigned a part number.

-AMC did eventually assign a part number (after the SCCA program) and two blocks were later sold to customers.

-For 1969, the season started with Ron Grable (#4) and John Martin (#3).
+For 1969, the season began with Ron Grable (#4) and John Martin (#3).
 This time, it was Martin who was released mid-season.
 Jerry Grant replaced him in the No. 3 car.

-It was at this point that Kaplan approached AMC management and proposed that the concept behind the 1969 contract be modified.
-He suggested that AMC should not compete in the actual races, since the new engines were not recognized and the old engines were not competitive.
+At this point, Kaplan approached AMC management and proposed modifying the concept behind the 1969 contract.
+He suggested that AMC should not compete in the actual races since the new engines were not recognized and the old engines needed to be competitive.
 Kaplan suggested that they instead go to the tracks on the subsequent Mondays and run a developmental program using Sunday's winning times as the benchmark.
-AMC did not agree, and Kaplan ran the year with the engines on hand.
-Because the older-style engines were not competitive, results were poor and, to add insult to injury, there were a series of budget cuts.
-It was a downward spiral.
+AMC disagreed, and Kaplan ran the year with the engines on hand.
+The results could have been better because the older-style engines were not competitive.
+There were also budget cuts.

-Kaplan was having trouble remaining calm about the situation and, after the final race at Riverside, decided he would drop all of AMC's material at their zone office in El Segundo, California, and take a month to think about the next year.
-When he came back, he found that a deal had already been cut with Roger Penske, and he was out.
+After the final race at Riverside, Kaplan dropped all of AMC's material at their zone office in El Segundo, California, and took a month to think about the following year.
+When he returned, he found that a deal was made with Roger Penske.